Too much taxpayer money not flowing down to needs, Democratic governor hopefuls say

-FAYETTEVILLE -- Federal taxpayer money entrusted to state and local governments isn't flowing down to meet the needs of Arkansans, Democratic candidates for governor said Friday.
+FAYETTEVILLE -- Federal tax dollars entrusted to state and local governments aren't flowing down to meet the needs of Arkansans, Democratic candidates for governor said Friday.

 The candidates are: Anthony Bland of Little Rock, a teacher and the 2018 Democratic nominee for lieutenant governor; Chris Jones of Little Rock, a physicist and former head of the Arkansas Regional Innovation Hub; James "Rus" Russell III of Little Rock, owner and operator of a counselling center there; and Supha Xayprasith-Mays of Little Rock, a magazine publisher and investor.